 It’s reportedly possible to run it using wine.

 No, VSeeFace only supports 3D models in VRM format.
-To integrate Live2D, an “Expandable Application” license would be required, for which there is no free tier.
+While there are free tiers for Live2D integration licenses, adding Live2D support to VSeeFace would only make sense if people could load their own models.
+In that case, it would be classified as an “Expandable Application”, which needs a different type of license, for which there is no free tier.
 As VSeeFace is a free program, integrating an SDK that requires the payment of licensing fees is not an option.

 No. It uses paid assets from the Unity asset store that cannot be freely redistributed.
 However, the actual face tracking and avatar animation code is open source.
 You can find it here and here.